 I’ve been thinking of Mr. George Banks, Edwardian money manager, father of two, and employer to Mary Poppins.
-The estimable Mr. Banks was on my mind because his magical nanny is returning to theaters this month and Disney has been on a publicity push.
-Emily Blunt, the new face of whimsical childcare, is suddenly ubiquitous and rosy-cheeked, having recovered from her time fighting Mexican drug cartels, sound-chasing aliens, and one Prada-clad demon.
-I’ve been thinking about Mr. Banks because I’m not Mr. Banks and sometimes I wish I were.
+I’ve been thinking about Mr. Banks because I’m not Mr. Banks, and sometimes I wish I were.

 Let me explain.
 George Banks has a very well-defined parenting style.
 He believes in firm discipline and the exercise of parental power.
 He explains in song that he expects to be relaxing with his slippers and sherry when he gets home from the bank.
 He expects to spend roughly three minutes with his children before sending them off to bed.

 And that’s where I get jealous.
 I love my kids, but that sounds…relaxing.
 It also sounds totally untenable.
 My kids have other expectations and, more importantly, so does my wife.
 I’m not the lord of my castle.
 I just live there.